frabatx/pokemon-mcp-server/README.md

 ### STEP 2: pyproject.toml

-Create the project configuration file:
+Create the project configuration file (it should be done automatically by uv, but check it):

 **Minimal configuration:**
 ```toml